Sheep near Gaping Ghyll, Yorkshire Dales. © J. Ashley Nixon

 2. Make and eat some Yorkshire puddings….recipe is here, make sure the fat is hot and keep the oven door closed!
-This is part of my dinner plans this evening, served up with a bit o’ Alberta beef from the BBQ.

-6. Listen to some music from Yorkshire…Brighouse and Rastrick Brass Band playing the Floral Dance or summat like that is very traditional, or go more modern with a tune from Yorkshire artists such as The Arctic Monkeys (Sheffield area) or Kaiser Chiefs (Leeds area) or maybe Ed Sheeran who was born in Halifax.
+6. Listen to some music from Yorkshire…Brighouse and Rastrick Brass Band playing the Floral Dance or summat like that is very traditional, or go more modern with a tune from Yorkshire artists such as The Arctic Monkeys (Sheffield area) or Kaiser Chiefs (Leeds area) or maybe Ed Sheeran, who was born in Halifax.

 7. Sing a song!
 Top o’t list for Yorkshire Day is, of course, the anthem Ilkley Moor Baht ‘At.
-For variation, check out Brian Blessed’s rap version.
+For a variation, check out Brian Blessed’s rap version.

 9. Back to some food ideas, you can’t go too wrong with a slice of Wensleydale cheese, just like Wallace and Grommit enjoy with their crackers, or do it my way, with a nice piece of apple pie.

 10. Unless you are currently living in Yorkshire, in which case you can tick this one off, book a holiday to visit Yorkshire.
 Cycling is one way to get around if you’re keen and fit.
-In 2014, The Tour de France (@letouryorkshire) ran its first two stages from and between Leeds, Harrogate, York and Sheffield, including through Haworth, where I was born and bred.
+The 2014 Tour de France (@letouryorkshire) ran its first two stages from and between Leeds, Harrogate, York and Sheffield, including through Haworth, where I was born and bred.

 Enjoy thissen and sithee!